2004 Indian Ocean earthquake and tsunami: Earthquake

 The 2004 Indian Ocean earthquake was initially documented as having a moment magnitude of 8.8.
 The United States Geological Survey has its official estimate of 9.1, but most recent studies suggest that the earthquake was 9.2–9.3.
-Hiroo Kanamori of the California Institute of Technology estimates that 9.2 is best representative of the earthquake's size.
+Hiroo Kanamori of the California Institute of Technology estimates that 9.2 is the most representative estimate of the earthquake's size.
 More recent studies estimate the magnitude to be 9.3.
 A 2016 study estimated the magnitude to be 9.25, while a 2021 study revised its 2007 estimate of 9.1 to a new magnitude of 9.2.

-The hypocentre of the main earthquake was approximately 160 km off the western coast of northern Sumatra, in the Indian Ocean just north of Simeulue island at a depth of 30 km below mean sea level (initially reported as 10 km).
+The hypocentre of the main earthquake was approximately 160 km off the western coast of northern Sumatra, in the Indian Ocean just north of Simeulue island at a depth of 30 km below sea level (initially reported as 10 km).
 The northern section of the Sunda megathrust ruptured over a length of 1300 km.
 The earthquake (followed by the tsunami) was felt in Bangladesh, India, Malaysia, Myanmar, Thailand, Sri Lanka and the Maldives.
 Splay faults, or secondary "pop up faults", caused long, narrow parts of the seafloor to pop up in seconds.
-This quickly elevated the height and increased the speed of waves, destroying the nearby Indonesian town of Lhoknga.
+This rapidly increased the height and speed of the tsunami waves, destroying the nearby Indonesian town of Lhoknga.

 Indonesia lies between the Pacific Ring of Fire along the northeastern islands adjacent to New Guinea, and the Alpide belt that runs along the south and west from Sumatra, Java, Bali, Flores to Timor.
 The 2002 Sumatra earthquake is believed to have been a foreshock, preceding the main event by over two years.